-BSW SEMESTER-I UG/SW/101 Core-1

-History, Philosophy and Ideology of Social Work
+BSW SEMESTER-I UG/SW/101 Core-1 History, Philosophy and Practice of Social Work

-Time: 2 Hours Full Marks: 50 Credits: 6 [Internal Assessment-10, Exam-40]
+Time: 2 Hours Credits: 6 Full Marks: 50 [Internal Assessment-10, Exam-40]

-- Develop an understanding about the concept and philosophy of social work. - Understand values and approaches cherished by the profession. - Review the historical development of social work in India, UK and USA. - Understand the nature of Social work practice in different settings
+- To develop an understanding about the concept and philosophy of social work. - To understand values and approaches cherished by the profession. - To review the historical development of social work in India, UK and USA. - To comprehend the nature of Social work practice in different settings.